-Another security feature I like about Stellar is: the program allows you to create an image of the storage media.
+Another security feature I like about Stellar is: the app allows you to create an image of the storage media.
 That means you can scan the disk image to recover data in case the original device is not available (for example, if you are helping a customer or a friend to recover data).
 This will speed up the scanning process if your storage device has bad sectors.
 You can do so via the “Create Image” feature in the program.
 See the screenshot below.

-Is Stellar Data Recovery a Scam?
+Is Stellar Data Recovery a scam?

 The company is headquartered in India and has an office in the United States with a physical address: 48 Bridge St, Metuchen, NJ, USA according to the Better Business Bureaus (BBB) profile here.